zkanda/zkanda.github.io/content/tech/13-updating-a-configmap-secrets-in-kubernetes.md

 How to do it?

-You have to replaced a config to update it.
+You have to replace a config to update it.

 For example, if you create a configmap like this: